Barbados

 People

-Human trafficking appears to have a limited, although increasing influence on Barbados, and the island nation is both a source of and a destination for human trafficking, where predominately women and children are forced into sexual exploitation.
-Along with the Dominican Republic, Cuba and Jamaica, Barbados has been recognized as a top sex-tourism destination in the Caribbean.
-Notably, immigrants who enter the country via legitimate channels from Jamaica, Trinidad and Guyana are especially vulnerable.
-Additionally, women who search for alternative ways to fend for themselves and their families are at risk of becoming victims of trafficking, as are men who are unemployed, or have experienced job insecurity or low wages.
-There is no evidence of large organized human trafficking networks operating in Barbados.
-A degree of organization does exist, but for the most part, one or two Guyanese or Barbadian recruiters work on their own, or on the behalf of businesses.
-In turn, victims have their documents withheld, experience debt bondage, restriction of movement and low wages as well as physical, verbal and psychological abuse.
+Human trafficking appears to have a limited, although increasing, influence on Barbados, and the island nation is both a source of and a destination for the crime, with predominately women and children forced into sexual exploitation.
+Barbados has been recognized as a top sex-tourism destination in the Caribbean.
+Immigrants who enter the country legitimately, many of them flying in from Jamaica, Venezuela, Haiti, Trinidad and Guyana, are especially vulnerable.
+Also at risk of becoming victims of trafficking are women searching for alternative ways to fend for themselves and their families and men who are unemployed or have experienced job insecurity or low wages.
+While there is no evidence of large organized human trafficking networks operating in Barbados, there are instances of recruiters working on their own or on behalf of businesses.
+The documents of victims are withheld and they are subjected to debt bondage, restriction of movement and low wages as well as physical, verbal and psychological abuse.
+Authorities have noted the increased use of social media to recruit victims, especially during and in the aftermath of the COVID-19 pandemic, which increased economic vulnerability.

-Barbados is seen as an attractive destination for migrants, which conditions the existence of a human smuggling market.
-Smuggling rings use the same boats that import legal commodities from neighbouring countries into Barbados, to smuggle migrants.
-Because of widespread poverty, the country is vulnerable to external influences.
-Thus, border security guards are bribed to facilitate human smuggling and allow irregular migrants into the country.
+The fact that Barbados is an attractive destination for migrants enables the human smuggling market.
+Smuggling rings use the same boats that import legal commodities from neighbouring countries to bring in migrants.
+Border security guards are reportedly bribed to facilitate human smuggling and allow irregular migrants into the country.
+There is little information about extortion and protection racketeering carried out by organized crime.

 Trade

-The increasing gang culture has fuelled a demand for firearms that are used to protect and enforce drug markets.
-Moreover, drugs and stolen goods are often used as a means of payment for arms and ammunition.
-Arguably, most illegal arms in Barbados are smuggled from the United States, where firearms are easily accessible.
-It is common for drug traffickers to use associates or family members in the US to purchase arms and smuggle them to Barbados using sea freight.
-Illegal arms also originate from neighbouring islands as well.
-Additionally, Barbados is a transit point for regional arms shipments.
-Although this is not a destabilizing factor yet, legal shipments have gone missing only to turn up in other countries, where they are used to commit crime.
+Even though arms trafficking in Barbados is limited in scale and influence, there was a considerable rise in this crime in 2022.
+An increasing gang culture has fuelled a demand for firearms, which are used to protect drug markets, and drugs and stolen goods are often used to pay for arms and ammunition.
+Most of the illegal arms in Barbados are believed to be smuggled from the US, where firearms are easily accessible.
+It is common for drug traffickers to use associates or relatives in the US to purchase arms and smuggle them by sea.
+Illegal arms also originate from neighbouring islands and Barbados is a transit point for regional arms shipments.
+Although this is not a major destabilizing factor yet, legal shipments have gone missing, only to turn up in other countries, where they are used to commit crimes.

 Environment

-There is no evidence to suggest that either a wildlife crimes market or a non-renewable resource crimes market exists in Barbados.
-Nevertheless, there are some risks related to money laundering through the purchase of precious metals and gemstones.
+There is no evidence to suggest that there is a flora crime market in Barbados.
+Although there is no direct link to fauna crimes in the country, there is evidence of fishers from other Caribbean countries fishing illegally in Barbadian waters.
+Even though there is no evidence indicating the existence of a non-renewable resource crimes market there are some risks related to money laundering through the purchase of precious metals and gemstones.

 Drugs